 Conclusion

-A minimally supervised approach to annotate tweets with their need level as in Maslow’s Hierarchy of Needs greatly reduced the time and human effort without much impact on the quality of annotation.
+A minimally supervised approach to annotate tweets with their need level as in Maslow’s Hierarchy of Needs can greatly reduce the time and human effort without much impact on the quality of annotation.
 A recurring pattern in the needs, indicating predictability in the emerging needs was observed.
-The results support the use of pretrained language model for the task of unmet needs detection.
-Our model to detect unmet needs leveraged a pre-trained neural language model that generalises well and is capable of transfer learning from previously labelled data at the start of a crisis.
-It is thus easy to extend our approach for other languages using publicly available pre-trained multilingual language models.
+Pretrained language models used for detecting unmet needs detection, generalises well and is capable of transfer learning from previously labelled data at the start of a crisis.

 Credits: